bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Using interactive form elements

-Little Lemon restaurant is becoming very popular in their local area, so much so that they\'ve opened a second Little Lemon in another area nearby.
+Little Lemon restaurant is becoming very popular in their local area, so much so that they&apos;ve opened a second Little Lemon in another area nearby.

 Because of this, they want to update the form of their table booking